openbible-io/en_ust/README.md

 * The overarching purpose of the UST alignment is to show the user from which OrigL words (or groups of words) the GL words (or phrases) take their meaning.
 Sometimes these units of meaning are larger, and sometimes they are smaller.
 * Smaller units of alignment are more desirable than larger units of alignment.
 In other words, only merge OrigL words together when necessary for the sake of alignment of meaning between the two languages.
 * If the meaning of an OrigL word(s) is nowhere represented in the English text, leave that word unaligned rather than merging it with another OrigL word.
 If necessary, consult with the translator who prepared the UST to determine if the UST is missing elements of meaning that need to be included and then aligned to the OrigL word(s) in view.
-* As much as possible, English words should be aligned with OrigL words within that same phrase or clause rather being moved into a different phrase or clause.
+* As much as possible, English words should be aligned with OrigL words within that same phrase or clause rather than being moved into a different phrase or clause.
 * Words in English that express implied information can be aligned with earlier OrigL words but not with later OrigL words.
 This is because it is impossible for information to be implied from a place later in the text.
 * In some cases, such as for a rhetorical question, the basic unit of meaning for alignment consists of an entire phrase or clause.
 In these cases, the entire unit of meaning must be merged in the OrigL and then aligned with the entire unit of meaning in the GL text.